There's nothing quite like a football Classic -- note the capital "C." Except perhaps the next one.

 A star (or two) will appear

+This year's special guests include Grambling grad and new Dallas Police Department Chief U. Renee Hall and gospel singer Darian Yancey.
 Lil Jon performed during halftime of the 2010 State Fair Classic.
-There is also that official Celebrity Golf Tournament and Jazmine Sullivan, a fiery performer with a voice like a cannon, is the pre-game concert.
-There's no telling who will show up at any one of the after-parties.
+There is also that official Celebrity Golf Tournament and Ro James, an R&B lover man with a sound reminiscent of Prince and D'Angelo, is the pre-game concert.
+There's no telling who will show up at any one of the after-parties, but an "official" after-party at the Intercontinental Dallas has Houston's Paul Wall and Webbie, a native of Louisiana.

 You will want to go back

 The "5th Quarter," in which bands play at each other, is one reason.
 The good vibrations are another.
 The pageantry and the artistry on display are another.
-And if you're looking for high-flying football -- there were more than 100 points scored in 2015 -- you got it.
+And if you're looking for high-flying football -- there were more than 100 points scored in 2015 and 52 last year -- you got it.

 Who won?
-For the record, Grambling.
+For the record, Grambling (both times).
 For the event?
 Everyone.